wecodemore/wpstarter/.github/CONTRIBUTING.md

 ### Submitting changes
 1. Please open [an issue][github-issues-link]
    to discuss your changes before filing a pull request.
-2. When you send a pull request, we will love you forever.
-3. Always add changes to **a new branch** named
+1. Always add changes to **a new branch** named

         git checkout -b issue-<issue number>-<topic>
         # Example
         # issue-54-feature-title

     An exception are extremely minor changes.
-Those can go directly to `dev`
+Those can go directly to `dev`.

-4. Always **file PRs against the `dev` branch**.
+1. Always **file PRs against the `dev` branch**.
 Nothing goes to `master` without going to `dev` first.
 In case you did not do that, please just update/rebase your pull request.
-5. If you include tests, we will love you in all eternity.
+1. If you include tests, we will love you in all eternity.
    **Hint:** We can always use more test coverage.
-6. When you send a pull request, please try to explain your changes.
+1. When you send a pull request, please try to explain your changes.
 A list of keywords is enough.

 We will label your issue or PR accordingly so that you can filter the list of